Mandy-cyber/Down-The-Rabbit-Hole/README.md

 - Cursor Settings
 - Text Styling and Formatting
 ### Security
+Our project uses a user authentication system that allows users to sign up for Down the Rabbit Hole.
+When signed in, users may save their favourite article segments for access at a later time.
+Users credentials are stored in a database using a private key.
+User passwords are automatically hashed upon entry in the login form to maintain user security.
 ### Accessibility
 ## 👍 Our experience
 ## 👏 Contributors
 **All original art work created by [Annabelle Chung](https://github.com/annabellechung)**